Liberals Silence Opposition By Fulfilling Their Defence-Spending Promises

 The Liberals said they would not purchase the F-35 fighter jets and instead invest in the Royal Canadian Navy, by fully funding the 15 ships the Tories had intended to buy.

-A ship from the Royal Canadian Navy arrives at Yangzi Wharf during a visit to Shanghai, China in 2014.
+A ship from the Royal Canadian Navy arrives at Yangzi Wharf during a visit to Shanghai in 2014.
 (Photo: Getty)

 The Conservatives, after decreasing the defence department's budgets as of 2011, used the campaign to re-announce their commitment to rebuild the Canadian Forces with that 10-year $11.8-billion injection.